grafana/carbon-relay-ng/README.md

 Like carbon-relay from the graphite project, except it:

- * should perform better (some optimization work still todo. benchmark currently reports 50k metrics/s through a table with 1 endpoint)
+ * should perform better (benchmark currently reports 50k metrics/s through a table with 1 endpoint. in prod i see 20k metrics/s before maxing out a single core.  still much room for optimization)
- * you can adjust the routing table at runtime, in real time using the web or telnet interface.
+ * you can adjust the routing table at runtime, in real time using the web or telnet interface (needs more work)
- * can be restarted without dropping packets
+ * can be restarted without dropping packets (needs testing)
  * supports a per-route spooling policy.
    (i.e. in case of an endpoint outage, we can temporarily queue the data up to disk and resume later)
  * you can choose between plaintext or pickle output, per route.